parthagar/Kaggle/README.md

 Kaggle Submissions

 Here are some of my Kaggle Kernels -
-1. Titanic:Machine Learning from Disaster https://www.kaggle.com/c/titanic
+1. Titanic : Machine Learning from Disaster https://www.kaggle.com/c/titanic